What is a Rivière Necklace? – History, Pros, and Cons

 Evolution of Rivière Necklaces

 The settings used for rivière necklaces also changed over time.
-When they were first created, rivière necklaces featured silver foil-backed collets in their setting, but this changed to silver-topped collets around the 1770s.
-While rivières began with their foiled collet or claw settings, they were made with open settings after the 19th Century.
-Another change to the rivières in this period was that the gems were no longer connected by silk threads but with metal links.
+When they were first created, rivière necklaces featured silver foil-backed collets in their setting.
+Over time, this changed to silver-topped collets around the 1770s.
+Another change to the rivières in this period was that the gems were no longer connected by silk threads but with metal links, making them more durable.

-The Georgian versions of a rivière have become valuable antique collectibles because of the techniques and craftsmanship used to create them.
-They have been described to be very beautiful and elegant since they have been hand-carved and polished individually.
+The Georgian designs have become valuable antique collectibles because of the techniques and craftsmanship used to create them.
 The stones are typically graduated, with the largest stone at the center.
 However, finding a genuine Georgian necklace is almost impossible.

 The design of the rivière also inspired the creation of fringe necklaces that came about in the Victorian period as well as the Edwardian period.
 Some were designed to be used as both a necklace and a tiara.
 This period featured rivières which were mostly studded with amethyst and designed to have detachable pendants and open backs.